rickyfili10/KatLogger/README.md

 > - Rename the usb stick to "Data Disk" or if you want to change lable just change it from the variable just change it from python/1.0/Kat_logger.py
 > - That's all
 > - Plug the usb in your victim's computer and enjoy =]
+> - REMEMBER: After a tot unplug it and read it on your pc,

 # DISCLAIMER